lvillasen/RedPitaya-Generate-Acquire/README.md

 These Python scripts use the *periphery module* which is already installed in the latest releases of the RedPytaya ecosystem and the official memory map of the STEMLab 125-14 board.

+### Hardware Configuration

+Connect IN1 to OUT1 on your RedPitaya board and the range jumper on IN1 to LV.

 #### The memory map is documented here: https://redpitaya.readthedocs.io/en/latest/developerGuide/software/build/fpga/regset/in_dev/v0.94.html

 ### Installation

 The simplest way to install the code is to clone the repository in the directory /home/jupyter on the RedPitaya